highphilosopher/ServicePlanner/README.md

 - Use GitHub Actions cache for faster builds
 - Push to `your-dockerhub-username/serviceplanner`

 **Note**: The project has been updated to resolve build issues that were preventing successful Docker image creation in GitHub Actions.
+Key fixes include:
+- Removed Docker HEALTHCHECK dependency on `curl` (not available in .NET runtime images)
+- Fixed Song model initialization in database seeding to include all required properties
+- Ensured cross-platform compatibility for Linux-based GitHub Actions runners

 ## Environment Variables